mariushelf/fixxx-looplijsten-backend/readme.md

 Navigate to http://localhost:8000/admin and sign in using the superuser you just created.
 Once you're in the admin, you can click on "add" in the User section to create new users.

-## Bypassing Grip and using local development authentication:
+## Bypassing Keycloak and using local development authentication:
-It's possible to bypass Grip authentication when running the project locally.
+It's possible to bypass Keycloak authentication when running the project locally.
 To do so, make sure the LOCAL_DEVELOPMENT_AUTHENTICATION flag is set to True in docker-compose.yml.

 # Running commands